cmcguinness/text2speech/README.md

 The OpenAI TTS interface is very primative, and there's no way to insert explicit instructions into the text to inflect the generated voice.
 The best I've found is the careful use of punctuation, spacing, and blank lines can get it to better speak your text.

+Each of the source files contains a better description of how they work.